 We offer a unique summer research experience for undergraduate students in science, engineering, or mathematics disciplines.
 The program is funded by the National Science Foundation Divisions of Materials Research and Chemistry (DMR-1004431) with recreational activities funded by WVU Research Corporation and the WVU Eberly College of Arts and Sciences.
 Our program runs May -July and takes place at West Virginia University in Morgantown, WV.

-*Note: a complete application includes the online application, 1 official undergraduate transcript, and 1 letter of recommendation.
+*Note: a complete application includes the online application, 1 official or unofficial verifiable undergraduate transcript, and 1 letter of recommendation.

 Cutting-edge multidisciplinary nanoscience undergraduate research programs in:

 Nano and Microfluidics

 To be eligible for the NanoSAFE-REU program, you must:

 Be a U.S. citizen or permanent resident

 Be a rising sophomore, junior, or senior (i.e., must have at least finished freshman year by end of the 2014-2015 school year)

 Have a minimum of 2.75 GPA in college science, math, and engineering courses

 Free room and board at West Virginia University